MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/app-faq-test.md

 ## Is it ok to test my AppSource app in an on-premises environment?

-No. You must test your app using Business Central online.
-Although Business Central online and on-premises are very similar, they are not the exact same.
+No. You must test your app using [!INCLUDE[prodshort](includes/prodshort.md)] online.
+Although [!INCLUDE[prodshort](includes/prodshort.md)] online and on-premises are very similar, they are not the exact same.
 If you only test on-premises, invariably issues will be found in our validation testing.

 ## Does it really matter what version of Business Central I test on before submitting my app for validation?

 Yes.
 It is critical that you always test on the latest version at the time when you are ready to submit for validation.
 Testing on the wrong version usually leads to validation failure.
-For example, let’s say the latest version of Business Central is 15.4 at the time when you submit for validation You tested on 15.0.
+For example, let’s say the latest version of [!INCLUDE[prodshort](includes/prodshort.md)] is 15.4 at the time when you submit for validation You tested on 15.0.
 The product has changed between those versions, and deprecated features or other changes could result in your app behavior changing.

 We recommend that you consider using Docker deployments.
 The *Current* image tag removes the guessing.
 You don’t have to figure out what product version is active at time of submission.
 That image tag does that for you.